satish-kori/mcp-simple-server/README.md

 AI: "How many schemas are in the database?"
 → Executes: SELECT schema_name FROM information_schema.schemata

-AI: "Find all active promotions for Sweden"
+AI: "Find all active customers for Sweden"
-→ Generates and executes SQL to find SE market promotions
+→ Generates and executes SQL to find SE market customers

-AI: "Show me the structure of the promotions table"
+AI: "Show me the structure of the customers table"
-→ Returns detailed column information for promotions.promotion_t
+→ Returns detailed column information for customers.customer_t

-AI: "Execute SQL: SELECT COUNT(*) FROM promotions.promotion_t" → Directly executes the SQL query and returns results
+AI: "Execute SQL: SELECT COUNT(*) FROM customers.customer_t" → Directly executes the SQL query and returns results
 ```